anirudefsm/Warehouse-Inventory-Management-System/README.md

 - **Optimize Supplier Performance**: Explore opportunities to reduce fulfillment times and negotiate better terms with suppliers.
 - **Database Stress Testing**: Ensuring the database can handle high transaction volumes while maintaining data integrity and performance was a key challenge.
 The database was rigorously tested for **1NF (First Normal Form)** compliance to eliminate redundancy and improve efficiency.

+--

+## Challenges Faced

+1. **Database Design Complexity**:
+   - Designing a database with 17 tables and ensuring proper normalization (1NF compliance) was a significant challenge.
+The database had to be structured to eliminate redundancy while maintaining efficient performance.

+2. **Stress Testing**:
+   - Simulating high transaction volumes to test the database's performance under load was challenging.
+The stress testing script had to ensure that the database could handle concurrent operations without data corruption or performance degradation.

+3. **Data Integrity**:
+   - Ensuring data integrity across multiple tables with foreign key constraints required careful planning and testing.
+The CRUD operations had to be designed to maintain consistency across related tables.

+---

 ## Conclusion